Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

    team-balance code.
  * Changed to only check existance of player model file on listenserver when creating bots.
+ * Changed save order of waypoint .wpt and .matrix files so that matrix doesn't have to be calculated extra time.

 1.30:
  * Fixed Severians MOD detection with teamplay.